abin-m/interview-scheduler/README.md

     "available_slots": "['12:00 PM , 01:00 PM', '01:00 PM , 02:00 PM', '02:00 PM , 03:00 PM']"
     }

 > Note: I have provided the rest of the API operations in the Postman collection.
-Please check that for more
+> This is in a initial stage, if you found any issues in the system design please let me know.